Taloonys/languages-basic-syntax/kotlin/README.md

 * `Multiparadigm`
 * bold compile -> `kotlinc`
     * run -> `java`
+* Kotlin is incredibly rich on features language, a lot came from both Haskell and Python

 ## Java
 * `Fully OOP`, no procedure, every single method or class param should be marked personally (public and etc)
-* Increadibly weak and simple for C-like syntax family
 * Better to get through this: https://learnxinyminutes.com/docs/java/
     * To be honest, it's one of the most boring languages and means nothing special even with Spring, so i abort the idea of even touching it **right now**.
 * bold compile -> `javac`